nix-community/disko/CONTRIBUTING.md

 For more information on how to run and debug tests, check out [Running and debugging tests](./docs/testing.md).

+Also refer to [Setting up your development environment](./dev-setup.md) to get the best possible development experience.

 ## How to find issues to work on

 If you're looking for a low-hanging fruit, check out